Rogan Josh Recipe (Lamb Rogan Josh)

 How to use Ratan Jot

 Once the ghee becomes red, reduce the heat and let it simmer for 2 to 3 mins.
 Turn off the heat and allow the herb to steep until you need.
 Keep the pan in a slightly hot place so the ghee does not solidify.
-Follow the recipe to incorporate it in the recipe.
+Remove the ratan jot or strain it through a filter and add it at the end, during the last 2 to 3 mins of cooking.

 Dried Cockscomb Flower – Instead of Ratan Jot, you can use dried cockscomb flower also.
 Soak them in warm water for 20 minutes.
 Strain and use it.
 It gives the dish a distinctive taste (very mild) and color to the dish.